FroxieYe/active-learning-application/README.md

 ####active-learning-application
-This application allows users to label time series graph and enhances the performance of active learning.

 ============================================
-### Authors
+#### Authors
 * Wenshuai Ye \<wenshuaiye@g.harvard.edu\>

+#### Descripton
+This application allows users to label time series graph and enhances the performance of active learning.